KELLY, DAVID L.

 2011 Provost's Research Award: "Dynamic Regulation Without Payments: Timing is Everything".

-2010 US Department of Education, Center for Competitiveness of US Services for Prosperity and Sustainability, International Environmental Sustainability area coordinator.
+2010 US Department of Education, Center for Competitiveness of US Services for Prosperity and Sustainability, International Environmental Sustainability: "Incidence of Bailouts and Subsidies" and "The Impact of Reduced Trade Barriers on the Environment"

 2005 Center For Ecosystem Science and Policy Seed Grant (with David Letson and David Nolan), "Hurricane Event Markets."